Sensei (DC Comics): Fictional biography

 He next attempted to kill a number of dignitaries by having the League plant explosives along a fault line, stating that using a force of nature to carry out an assassination would be his greatest work of art.
 Although Batman arrived in time to rescue the delegates, he was unable to stop the earthquake.
-With no time to pursue the Sensei himself, Batman was forced to allow Ra's al Ghul to go after the assassin.
-Sensei then engaged himself in a fight to the death with Ra's al Ghul, during which both of them were swallowed by the earthquake.
-Ra's lived thanks to his rejuvenating Lazarus Pit.
+With no time to pursue Sensei, Batman was forced to allow Ra's al Ghul to go after the assassin.
+Sensei then engaged himself in a fight to the death with Ra's, during which both of them were swallowed by the earthquake.
+Ra's survived thanks to his rejuvenating Lazarus Pit.

-The Sensei also somehow survived, to reappear in the "Batman: The Resurrection of Ra's al Ghul" storyline, wherein he is revealed to be Ra's al Ghul's father, Damian Wayne's maternal great-grandfather, and Talia al Ghul's paternal grandfather.
-When Ra's and Batman seek the Fountain of Youth in the Valley of Nanda Parbat, Sensei confronts them both, stabbing Ra's' decaying body and then attacking Batman, arrogantly informing the Dark Knight that, while he can only maintain the necessary physical strength to vanquish Batman for two minutes at his age, he only needs one minute to break him.
+The Sensei also somehow survived, to reappear in The Resurrection of Ra's al Ghul storyline, wherein he is revealed to be Ra's al Ghul's father.
+When Ra's and Batman seek the Fountain of Youth in Nanda Parbat, Sensei confronts them both, stabbing Ra's' decaying body and then attacking Batman, arrogantly informing the Dark Knight that, while he can only maintain the necessary physical strength to vanquish Batman for two minutes at his age, he only needs one minute to break him.
 However, Batman is able to take him by surprise, hurling both of them into the Fountain.
 It destroys Sensei due to his impure spirit, but Batman is not only healed, but apparently slightly rejuvenated by his dip in the waters.